Faculty & Staff

-Clint is the math and science teacher at Two Rivers Community School.
+Clint is the science teacher at Two Rivers Community School.
 He is a North Carolina native, a graduate of Appalachian State University, and an Honorably Discharged veteran of the Gulf War.
 For the past eleven years, he has taught primarily biology at the high school level, but also earth science and physics.

 Prior to starting his professional teaching carrier, Clint worked in experiential outdoor education at various camps including: Camp Bud Schiele, Camp Buck Toms, and Camp Broadstone.
 These camp experiences allowed him the opportunity to work with middle school age children.
 Clint says, “It was these young minds which first got me excited about education and teaching.
 Coming to TRCS, in many ways, feels like returning to my roots.”
 Clint is truly committed to this school and its approach to teaching and learning; not only as a teacher but also as a parent.

-Kelly teaches Middle School Humanities.
+Kelly teaches Middle Social Studies.
 Kelly began teaching middle schoolers in 2005 after graduating from Mercer University in Macon, Georgia.
 She has worked with children in a variety of settings from classrooms to summer camps since the 1990s.
 She has taught all four academic subjects and all three middle school grades in various combinations.
 She has worked in private, public, and charter schools, and homeschooled her oldest child.

 Kelly came to the Mountains in 2005 following a childhood dream.
 She fell in love with these mountains as a young girl and vowed to herself that one day she would live here.
-After living here for eight years, there is still no place she would rather be.
+After living here for many years, there is still no place she would rather be.